bigfork/silverstripe-linkset/README.md

   - LinkTarget
   - LinkedPageID
   - LinkedFile
-- array $typesToRemove (optional) - Remove link types from the radio, to remove to option for None pass in array for example ['None'].
+- array $typesToRemove (optional) - Remove link types from the radio, to remove the option for None pass in array for example ['None'].
 Possible options to remove are:
   - None
   - Page
   - File